May 24, 2018: Initiated EA

 In August 2022, the revamped I-229 Moving Forward EA website was launched.
 An open-house style public meeting was held Sept.
 1, 2022 at the Remington Nature Center.
 Both the public meeting and website provided an opportunity to bring the community up-to-date on where the I-229 Moving Forward EA stood, which corridor alternatives were still being considered (and why) and provided the public another opportunity to comment through Sept.
 30, 2022.

-• (In-progress) Late 2023: The EA team will finalize the EA document for presentation to the Federal Highway Administration (FHWA) and, based on analysis and feedback from stakeholders and the public, will select a Recommended Preferred Alternative.
-FHWA will then review and potentially approve and sign the EA.
+The EA team finalized the EA document for presentation to the Federal Highway Administration (FHWA) and, based on analysis and feedback from stakeholders and the public, select a Recommended Preferred Alternative.

-• Early 2024: The Recommended Preferred Alternative and supporting documents will be available for public review and a formal public hearing will be held.
-The EA team will then document and address any comments and concerns received.
+The Recommended Preferred Alternative and supporting documents were available for public review and a formal public hearing was held on Thursday, Aug.
+15, 2024.
+The EA team then documented and addressed any comments and concerns received and submitted the final EA document to FHWA.